WOW: WAIC-Optimized Gating of Mixture Priors for External Data Borrowing: Gating Strategy for Binary and Continuous Endpoints

-\begin{theorem}[Existence of a Single Connected Borrowing Region] Given historical data $(n_h, x_h)$ and a fixed concurrent control sample size $n$, there exists a single connected region \( G = [x_L^*, x_U^*] \subseteq [0, n] \) such that borrowing from the historical data is beneficial if and only if \( x \in G \), where \( x \) is the number of observed successes in the concurrent control. \end{theorem} \paragraph{Proof sketch} Define the difference:
+\begin{theorem}[Existence of a Single Connected Borrowing Region] Given historical data $(n_h, x_h)$ and a fixed concurrent control sample size $n$, there exists a single connected region \( G = [x_L^*, x_U^*] \subseteq [0, n] \) such that borrowing from the historical data is beneficial if and only if \( x \in G = \Omega \setminus \Omega_0\), where \( x \) is the number of observed successes in the concurrent control. \end{theorem} The proof is provided in Supplementary Materials Section C.